khalil5754/khalil5754.github.io/_posts/2024-02-13-your-new-blog-post.md

-## Using Tableau Visualizations to Analyze Canadian Foreign Direct Investment
+## Data 605: Using Visualizations to Analyze Canadian Foreign Direct Investment

 #### For this post let's stick to a topic I know quite well and dive into...